Online Gambling Crackdown Continues, more serious charges

 From a British gambling-info website:

-Seven individuals and four companies are the latest to have been charged by the US Department of Justice for conspiring to violate the US’s ban on internet gambling in a $150 million credit card scam.
+Seven individuals and four companies are the latest to have been charged by the US Department of Justice for conspiring to violate the USA’s ban on internet gambling in a $150 million credit card scam.

 […]